 Well, outside of Kathmandu there's Dahl, dahl or dahl plus Yak and/or corn bread.
 How does it compare to Sydney?
 It doesn't.
 Very basic.
 Nepal, last time I looked, was the sixth poorest country in the world and they lead an incredibly tough existence.
 You can get OK to good food in Kathmandu but you can also get food poisoning!
-Yes, take care, be ultra cautious and take plenty of medicine! about 9 years ago
+Yes, take care, be ultra cautious and take plenty of medicine! over 10 years ago

 Outside of Kathmandu or Pokhara you're probably best to stick to freshly cooked local food, which is generally quite plain eg: dahl baht.
 Avoid any foods that may have been in contact with un-boiled water.
 Western style meals may be on offer but the recipes are often..um.. open to interpretation, so what you actually get on your plate may be a bit of a surprise.